JMSlack/MonteCarloMethod/README.md

 # Monte Carlo Method

 Using the Monte Carlo Method, this console application estimates the value of Pi.
-Simulates throwing darts at a single quadrant of a dart board prodicing random X,Y coordinates.
+Simulates throwing darts at a single quadrant of a dart board producing random X,Y coordinates.

 ## Getting Started